Key takeaways

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, which will typically include your ID and tax file number.
 Fund your account with a bank transfer, credit card or debit card.

 - Search for Advanced Micro Devices.
 Find the share by name or ticker symbol: AMD.
-Research its history to confirm it's a solid investment that matches your financial goals.
+Research its history to confirm it's an investment that matches your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Advanced Micro Devices reaches your desired price.
 To spread out your risk, look into dollar-cost averaging, which smooths out buying using consistent intervals and amounts.